projectdiscovery/mapcidr/README.md

 ▶ mapcidr -l cidrs.txt -silent -aggregate
 ```

-In order to list CIDR blocks for given list of IP's, use the following command.
+In order to list CIDR blocks for given list of IPs, use the following command.

 ```sh
 ▶ mapcidr -l ips.txt -silent -aggregate